 The Foundation maintains cash balances in three accounts at one financial institution.
+In addition, the Foundation holds Certificates of Deposit at several other institutions.
 Accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$100,000.
-The balances per bank exceeded the FDIC limit by approximately \$8,922,000 and \$7,982,000 at December 31, 2006 and 2005, respectively.
+The balances in these accounts exceeded the FDIC limit on a regular basis.

 The Foundation also maintains investment balances at various brokerage and investment companies.
 These investments consist of various mutual funds, stocks, and bonds.
-They are not insured by the FDIC or any other government agency and are subject to investment risk, including the risk of loss of principal.
-The investments are insured by the Securities Investor Protection Corporation (SIPC), which covers investor losses, in some cases, attributable to bankruptcy or fraudulent practices of brokerage firms.
+Generally, they are not insured by the FDIC or any other government agency and are subject to investment risk, including the risk of loss of principal.
+Investors are provided limited protection by the Securities Investor Protection Corporation (SIPC), a nonprofit membership corporation funded by its member securities broker dealers.
+SIPC covers investor losses, in some cases, attributable to bankruptcy or fraudulent practices of brokerage firms.